|

 mythology has built up around what really happened to these individuals.

 result, myths are regularly proclaimed to be fact.
+This site destroys

 The Myths: